Why does a daily language review matter more than a weekly cram session?

 - Scoring rubrics for written responses (what counts as a full‑credit answer).

-Having the key on hand lets you verify whether your daily practice sentences hit the mark before you even sit the real test Most people skip this — try not to.
-And it works..
+Having the key on hand lets you verify whether your daily practice sentences hit the mark before you even sit the real test And that's really what it comes down to..

 Why It Matters / Why People Care

 You could binge‑read a 300‑page textbook the night before the exam and still feel shaky.
-Real‑world communication isn’t about memorizing a wall of text; it’s about recalling the right phrase at the right moment Simple as that..
+Real‑world communication isn’t about memorizing a wall of text; it’s about recalling the right phrase at the right moment That's the part that actually makes a difference.
+Less friction, more output..

 Here’s the short version: daily review builds retrieval fluency.
 That’s a fancy way of saying your brain gets faster at pulling the right answer from memory.
 In practice, this translates to: